 When an American president tells people not to panic, everybody sits up and takes notice.
 Some even turn to their dictionaries.

-Actually, there’s no need, since it is well known that the word comes from that most earthy of Greek gods, Pan, he of the human upper and goat lower half, or sometimes the other way round.
+They will find that the word comes from that most earthy of Greek gods, Pan, he of the human upper and goat lower half, or sometimes the other way round.
 A goat he certainly was, being both priapic and fertile.
 (Schoolboys of a certain cast of mind used to get a dutiful snigger out of those opening lines by Elizabeth Barrett Browning: “What was he doing, the great god Pan, Down in the reeds by the river?”
 It was a let-down when it turned out he was just making his pipes.)
 He was the god of rural places, where one should be wary, especially in the heat of the noonday sun, lest one disturb his slumbers.

 He was supposed to be the source of that irrational fear that even today timid travellers into woods and other wild places may feel, as their back hairs quiver and they constantly search for danger behind every bush, startled by the least noise.
 Indeed, the quieter the hush, the greater the risk of sudden fright caused by small sounds — the ones which Pan was supposed to make.